XORprotocol/docs/XORProtocolWhitepaper.md

 notarizing and Proof of Identity, XOR will be able to provide a framework for customers to assess and reconcile legal issues.
 The OpenLaw contract can be encapsulated within the lending/borrowing contract itself.

+## VIII.
+Applications
+In this section, we briefly discuss several examples of potential XOR Protocol applications.
+The first two examples are examples of loans, while the rest of the examples are examples of derivative markets.

+### VIII.1 XOR College Loans
+Typical college loans currently have high interest rates and default rates.
+The 2017-2018 student loan rates are 4.45 percent for undergraduates, 6 percent for graduate Direct Subsidized Loans, and 7 percent for graduate Direct Plus Loans.
+As of 2018, the total exposure is 1.48 trillion USD at a default rate of 11.2 percent.
+The primary issue with high exposure and default rates with college loan borrowers is not necessarily the loans themselves, but the rapidly rising cost of college itself.

+An XOR college loan could potentially alleviate part of the problem by attempting to drop interest rates and thus provide cheaper loans.
+This would be possible with the removal of third party fees.
+In addition, this would essentially enable a market where lenders can invest in potential college students’ futures.
+We see this as a popular and interesting alternative to typical government college loans.

+### VIII.2 XOR Third World Borrowing Access
+A goal for XOR is to enable members of third world countries to participate in the modern financial system.
+XOR can help with this because of its decentralized and fee-free design.
+Since anyone can participate in an XOR market provided they meet the preconditions (proof of identity, potential collaterals, etc.) the XOR Protocol is far more accessible as a financial system than traditional banking.

+However, it is important to note that Proof of Identity is difficult in countries which do not have strong documentation procedures, because government identities may not exist for everyone.

+### VIII.3 Startup Fundraising
+An interesting use case for XOR would be as a startup fundraising platform.
+A traditional ICO involves trading some value of tokens (representing equity in the system) for cash.
+The company running the ICO then uses that cash to further develop their system.

+An XOR loan round would be fundamentally different in that instead of trading cash for equity in the startup, the startup would instead provide a contract with a repayment protocol.
+This contract can be programmed with complex logic to dictate the repayment.
+A simple example would be to simply pay the cash back with interest.
+A more complicated example could be to pay the investor back a discounted percentage of the company’s valuation at the time of the settlement date.
+This type of fundraising round could be used in conjunction with traditional fundraising (i.e. angel investments, venture capital, etc.) and cryptocurrency-specific fundraising styles (public token pre-sales, ICOs, etc.)

+### VIII.4 XOR Credit Default Swaps
+When a lender assigns a valuation in XOR Open Loan, he is essentially buying a Credit Default Swap, but with the insurance provider being the collective pool of lenders.
+This provides a huge opportunity for accurately priced, essentially no-fee, credit default swap contracts.
+These insurance purchases can then be chained as underlying assets.

+### VIII.5 XOR Collateral Debt Obligations
+An XOR Open Loan Collateral Debt Obligation would also be an incredibly impactful event in finance.
+The tranches of the CDO can be comprised of loans of different risk tiers.
+Senior tranches could receive the first payments as the tranches descend to high risk borrowing customers.

+### VIII.6 XOR Synthetic CDOs
+More interesting is the potential for synthetic CDOs.
+A synthetic CDO is essentially a gamble on the performance of another CDO.
+These gambles can chain with increasing odds, leading to a massive amount of leverage in the market that otherwise didn’t exist.
+Synthetic CDOs when used correctly are healthy for a market because they introduce liquidity and leverage.
+However, many synthetic CDOs have opaque underlying assets.

+An XOR Open Loan synthetic CDO would be truly revolutionary because of the blockchain architecture.
+All tranches of the CDO would be fully viewable due to the public ledger of the blockchain recording every step of the creation of the CDO.
+Thus, XOR can enable a healthy and relatively safe form of CDO leverage and liquidity.

+### VIII.7 Creation of Prediction Markets
+An especially unique facet of XOR Open Loan is that it enables anyone to create any type of market.
+As explained previously, a debt obligation contract can be used to generally model a myriad of economic systems.
+Because of this, the XOR Open Loan system allows for the creation of markets by anyone within the framework of fairness, accessibility, and trustworthiness builtin.
+For example, one could create a sports betting market, or a market betting on the weather, or even some sort of crazy nth order synthetic CDO market where the underlying assets are cryptocurrencies pegged to weather patterns.
+As long as there are lenders and loaners, any market can exist through XOR Open Loan.